eypaksu/money-transfer-api/README.md

 ## How to Test
 The swagger API documentation is pretty useful for testing the API except for some failure scenarios that's why when you make any request and if you see unreasonable response please also try to make the same request via Postman or CURL

+You can also access template requests in swagger document

 Two Personal("11111111", "22222222") and one business ("33333333") accounts will be created after running the application for testing purposes.

 You can also check h2-web UI via link [h2-web](http://localhost:7000/) to check the in-memory database after running the application
+JDBC URL : jdbc:h2:mem:money-transfer
+password : sa

 You can check the money-transfer result with three API calls with this order